 • Noise from premises

 • Noise from vehicles, machinery or equipment in a street

 The council cannot take action in the following circumstances:-

 • The noise is not determined as being a statutory nuisance, which is more than a noise being annoying.

-• Noise between properties is due to poor insulation so that perfectly reasonable noise from normal activity is heard in the adjacent property.
+• Noise between properties is due to poor insulation so that reasonable noise from normal activity can be heard.

 • An individual person is more sensitive or less tolerant to noise.